SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/AssemblyLine/al_general_overview.md

 ---
-id: algeneral
+id: al_general_overview
-title: 'al_general: Python Classes representing people'
+title: Python classes for representing people and addresses
-sidebar_label: al_general 01
-slug: /framework/algeneral
+sidebar_label: Representing people & addresses
 ---

 The functions and classes listed on this page are always available in Assembly Line interviews.

-## Python classes for representing people and addresses

-### ALAddress and ALAddressList classes {#ALAddress}
+## ALAddress and ALAddressList classes {#ALAddress}

 The `ALAddress` class is an extension of the built-in Docassemble [`Address`](https://docassemble.org/docs/objects.html#Address) class.

 If an address is an `ALAddress`, it has an `address_fields()` method that can be used inside a `fields: code: |` statement to insert a consistently formatted series of address fields. `address_fields()` will include an autocomplete method and is internationalized.

 Assembly Line question library questions use `ALAddress` objects for both the `address` and `mailing_address` attributes of people.

 Example: